WBIR-TV: History

 WBIR-TV signed on the air on August 12, 1956, as a CBS affiliate, taking that affiliation away from WTVK (channel 26, now WVLT-TV on channel 8).
 During the late 1950s, the station was also briefly affiliated with the NTA Film Network.
 WBIR-TV was originally owned by a consortium headed by J. Lindsay Nunn and his son, Gilmore Nunn, owners of WBIR radio (1240 AM, now WIFA; and FM 103.5, now WIMZ-FM).
 The station's call letters come from Jesse W. "Jay" Birdwell, who founded WBIR radio in 1941; Birdwell sold the AM radio station to the Nunns in 1944.
 The Nunns shared ownership with WBIR general manager John P. Hart; Knoxville residents Robert and Martha Ashe, and the Taft family of Cincinnati.
+The Nunn group beat out the much larger Scripps-Howard, owner of the Knoxville News-Sentinel and WNOX radio.
+By this time, however, the Federal Communications Commission was increasingly wary about common ownership of newspapers and broadcast outlets and preferred separation.
+Additionally, the Nunn group was majority-owned by local residents.

 In October 1959 the Tafts' broadcast subsidiary, Radio Cincinnati, Inc. (later known as Taft Broadcasting), purchased the remaining 70 percent of the WBIR stations outright from the other parties.

 In January 1961, Radio Cincinnati, Inc. sold WBIR-AM-FM-TV to the News-Piedmont Company of Greenville, South Carolina, owner of WFBC-AM-FM-TV in its home city.
 In 1967, News-Piedmont merged with Southern Broadcasting to form the Southeastern Broadcasting Corporation.
 Soon afterward, Southeastern sold off most of its radio stations (including WBIR-AM-FM), purchased four more television stations and changed its name to Multimedia, Inc. WBIR shared flagship status with WFBC-TV (now WYFF).